-- dissuading China from - carrying out additional base-construction activities in the SCS, - moving additional military personnel, equipment, and supplies to bases at sites that it occupies in the SCS, - initiating island-building or base-construction activities at Scarborough Shoal in the SCS, - declaring straight baselines around land features it claims in the SCS,63 or - declaring an air defense identification zone (ADIZ) over the SCS;64 and - encouraging China to
+- dissuading China from - carrying out additional base-construction activities in the SCS, - moving additional military personnel, equipment, and supplies to bases at sites that it occupies in the SCS, - initiating island-building or base-construction activities at Scarborough Shoal in the SCS. - declaring straight baselines around land features it claims in the SCS, 65 or - declaring an air defense identification zone (ADIZ) over the SCS;66 and

-63 For a discussion regarding the possibility of China declaring straight baselines around land features it claims in the SCS, see "Reading Between the Lines: The Next Spratly Legal Dispute," Asia Maritime Transparency Initiative (AMTI) (Center for Strategic and International Studies [CSIS]), March 21, 2019.
+65 For a discussion regarding the possibility of China declaring straight baselines around land features it claims in the SCS, see "Reading Between the Lines: The Next Spratly Legal Dispute," Asia Maritime Transparency Initiative (AMTI) (Center for Strategic and International Studies [CSIS]), March 21, 2019.

-64 For more on the possibility of China declaring an ADIZ over the SCS, see, for example, Minnie Chan, "South China Sea: Beijing 'Doesn't Want to Upset Neighbours' with Air Defence Zone," South China Morning Post, November 25, 2020; Carl O. Schuster, "[Opinion] The Air Defense Identification Zone-China's next South China Sea aggression?"
-Rappler, July 7, 2020; Aie Balagtas See and Jeoffrey Maitem, "US Watching if Beijing Declares Air Defense Zone in South China Sea," BenarNews, June 24, 2020 (also published as BenarNews, "US Watching if Beijing Declares Air Defense Zone in South China Sea," Radio Free Asia, June 24, 2020); Roy Mabasa, "US Commander: ADIZ over South China Sea Will Impact All Nations in Region," Manila Bulletin, June 24, 2020; Minnie Chan, "Beijing's Plans for South China Sea Air Defence Identification Zone Cover Pratas, Paracel and Spratly Islands, PLA Source Says," South China Morning Post, May 31, 2020; Ben Werner, "New Air Bases, Baby Cabbage Key to Chinese Long-Term Claims in South China Sea," USNI News, June 3, 2020; "China's Next Move in the South China Sea," Economist, June 18, 2020.
+66 For more on the possibility of China declaring an ADIZ over the SCS, see, for example, Minnie Chan, "South China Sea: Beijing 'Doesn't Want to Upset Neighbours' with Air Defence Zone," South China Morning Post, November 25, 2020; Carl O. Schuster, "[Opinion] The Air Defense Identification Zone-China's next South China Sea aggression?"
+Rappler, July 7, 2020; Aie Balagtas See and Jeoffrey Maitem, "US Watching if Beijing Declares Air Defense Zone in South China Sea," BenarNews, June 24, 2020 (also published as BenarNews, "US Watching if Beijing Declares Air Defense Zone in South China Sea," Radio Free Asia, June 24, 2020); Roy Mabasa, "US Commander: ADIZ over South China Sea Will Impact All Nations in Region," Manila Bulletin, June 24, 2020; Minnie Chan, "Beijing's Plans for South China Sea Air Defence Identification Zone Cover Pratas, Paracel and Spratly Islands, PLA Source Says," South (continued...)

-- reduce or end operations by its maritime forces at the Senkaku Islands in the ECS, - halt actions intended to put pressure against Philippine-occupied sites in the Spratly Islands, - encouraging China to halt actions intended to put pressure against the small Philippine military presence at Second Thomas Shoal in the Spratly Islands (or against any other Philippine-occupied sites in the Spratly Islands); - adopt the U.S./Western definition regarding freedom of the seas, including the freedom of U.S. and other non-Chinese military vessels to operate freely in China's EEZ; and - accept and abide by the July 2016 tribunal award in the SCS arbitration case involving the Philippines and China (see Appendix D).
+- encouraging China to - reduce or end operations by its maritime forces at the Senkaku Islands in the ECS, - halt actions intended to put pressure against Philippine-occupied sites in the Spratly Islands, - encouraging China to halt actions intended to put pressure against the small Philippine military presence at Second Thomas Shoal in the Spratly Islands (or against any other Philippine-occupied sites in the Spratly Islands); - adopt the U.S./Western definition regarding freedom of the seas, including the freedom of U.S. and other non-Chinese military vessels to operate freely in China's EEZ; and - accept and abide by the July 2016 tribunal award in the SCS arbitration case involving the Philippines and China (see Appendix D).